Get started by searching below:

 Focal Seizures

-• Simple Focal Seizures: These seizures can produce twitching, flashes of light and dizziness.
+• Simple Focal Seizures: These seizures can produce twitching, flashes of light, and dizziness.

 • Complex Focal Seizures: These seizures affect memory and emotion and can produce laughing or crying.
 Loss of consciousness may occur for several minutes.

-Medications for Seizures
+Medications for Managing Cerebral Palsy Seizures

 Common medications prescribed for seizures include: